YingChen94/BnR_Hayden_Ying_R_Session/README.md

-# R tutorial by Hayden and Ying
+# R tutorial session for BnR group

 Online R tutorial prepared by Hayden and Ying in Lougheed Lab at Queen's University in 2020.